tofuandeve/ada-pets-node/README.md

 ## At a Glance

 - Individual, [stage 1](https://github.com/Ada-Developers-Academy/pedagogy/blob/master/rule-of-three.md#stage-1) project.
-- To be completed in class on **DATE**.
+- To be completed in class on **Monday Nov 18**.
 No pull request is required.

 ## Learning Goals